Livingdead1989/livingdead1989.github.io/_posts/2021-06-28-tp-link-omada-enterprise-deployment.md

 ### Creating a Voucher based Captive Portal Wireless Network

-Our previous setup we had a guest network where our community staff could generate a username and password for guests to log into our network.
+In our previous setup, we had a guest network where our community staff could generate a username and password for guests to log into our network.
 We wanted to continue this and TP-Link provide a voucher option where codes can be generated and used as a 1-off, this type of authentication is called a Voucher.

 There are three steps required to create one of these networks;